I'm a provider

 DESCRIPTIONPositron emission tomography (PET) scans are based on the use of positron-emitting radionuclide tracers, which simultaneously emit 2 high energy photons in opposite directions.
 These photons can be simultaneously detected (referred to as coincidence detection) by a PET scanner, consisting of multiple stationary detectors that encircle the thorax.
 Compared to single photon emission computed tomography (SPECT) scans, coincidence detection offers greater spatial resolution.

 A variety of tracers are used for PET scanning, including fluorine-18, rubidium-82, oxygen-15, nitrogen-13, and carbon-11.
 Because of their short half-life, tracers must be made locally.
 With the exception of fluorine and rubidium, all the tracers must be manufactured with an on-site cyclotron.
-The tracers may be coupled to a variety of physiologically active molecules.
-For example, fluorine-18 is often coupled with fluorodeoxyglucose as a means of detecting glucose metabolism, which in turn reflects the metabolic activity, and thus viability, of the target tissue.
+Rubidium-82 is produced by a strontium-82/rubidium-82 generator.
+The half-life of fluorine-18 is long enough that it can be manufactured commercially at offsite locations and shipped to imaging centers.
+The tracers may be coupled with a variety of physiologically active molecules, such as oxygen, water, or ammonia.
+Fluorine-18 is often coupled with fluorodeoxyglucose (FDG) as a means of detecting glucose metabolism, which in turn reflects metabolic activity, and thus viability, of the target tissue.
+Tracers that target the mitochondrial complex also are being developed.

 Cardiac PET scanning focuses on 2 distinct clinical situations: